NejcDolicanin/3dfx_Wide_driver_98/ReadMe.txt

 =======================================================================
 Version 1.2
 - New OpenGl driver MesaFx-6.4.2
-- Added Refresh Rate variable to 3dfx tools, that will set the highest-avaliable refresh rate for DirectX and OpenGl games.
+- Added Refresh Rate variable to 3dfx tools, that will set the highest-avaliable refresh rate for glide, DirectX and OpenGl games.
 - Different Glide3 driver 3.10.00.40406
 - Games that didnt work in the previous version, but now do:
  - Sin